Career Clarity vs Career Counseling - Which One Do You Actually Need?

 - Pick your mode: clarity process (ongoing) or counseling session (one-off).

-- Run the Career Clarity Quiz to surface drivers and constraints.
+- Run the Take free career snapshot quiz to surface drivers and constraints.

 - Translate insights into resume/proof using the honest ATS scanner.